 Two-factor authentication (2FA)

-Effective Aug.
-1, Binghamton University will require that all accounts use two factors of authentication (2FA) for certain services including myCourses, myBinghamton, BU Brain and others.
+Effective August 1 2021, Binghamton University now requires that all accounts use two factors of authentication (2FA) for certain services including myCourses, myBinghamton, BU Brain and others.
 Sign up now to ensure no interruptions in service.

 Two Factor Authentication is an extra layer of security that requires that an individual has the following two things before they are able to authenticate into a system.
 These include: